Previous dayJanuary 29, 2026Next day

 114.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 50 km WSW of Skwentna, Alaska at 20:52 UTC on January 29, 2026.
-This was a intermediate depth earthquake, focused at 114.2 km depth.
-The epicenter is at 61.753°, -152.214°.
+At 20:52 UTC on January 29, 2026, a magnitude 2.2 tremor occurred 50 km WSW of Skwentna, Alaska.
+The event originated approximately 114.2 km below the surface, classifying it as intermediate depth.
+Coordinates: 61.753°, -152.214°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29